electron/electron/docs/api/browser-window.md

       consecutive dialog protection is triggered.
 If not defined the default message would be used, note that currently the default message is in English and not localized.
+    * `navigateOnDragDrop` Boolean (optional) - Whether dragging and dropping a file or link onto the page causes a navigation.
+Default is `false`.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from